eduardodias/GI_Minor_2020/py1_LuchtmeetnetAPI/README.md

 Now imagine you would have average measurements of PM 2.5 and PM 10 for all stations in 2017 as attributive information to the locations of the stations.
 Answer the following questions:

-    1. Which funtionalities in GIS would you use to compare the data points with the modelled raster layer?
+    1. Which functionalities in GIS would you use to compare the data points with the modelled raster layer?

     2. Do you think that the measurements from the Luchtmeetnet themselves would be sufficient as input for the generatated maps layers?